 Applying for funding from a Venture Capital fund

-If you are planning to approach a Dutch venture capital fund, it's worthwhile learning how they assess and invest.
+If you are planning to approach a Venture Capital fund, it is essentail that you learn how they assess and invest.
 Investors like to see that you can understand their position and view the proposal from their perspective too.
 Later in the process, negotiations and contractual agreements play an important role.
-It's wise to hire a professional to help you in this phase.
+It is wise to hire a professional to help you in this phase.